M-AliFida/Python-Course/README.md

-# Python Coding Challenges
+# Python Coding Practice

-This is my library of Python practice problems and assignements.
-These were done as part of an [introductory Python course.](https://tinyurl.com/2p8mftsv)
+This is my library of Python coding practice problems/ assignements.
+These were done as part of an [introductory Python course.](https://tinyurl.com/2p8mftsv).

+Comments have been provided throughout to help understand problems/ assignements.

 ## Topics
 -  [Introduction to Python](https://github.com/M-AliFida/Python-Course/tree/master/Introduction%20to%20Python)